 8. With the ingredients in the water, start cooking;

-9. When it boils, lower the heat a bit until the broth becomes stronger;
+9. When boiling, lower the heat a little until the broth becomes stronger;

-10. Remove and separate the broth, keeping it over high heat like a fondue.
+10. Remove and separate the broth, keeping it on high heat like a fondue.

 Ingredients: